appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 **ProTip:** Every-time, you open the SWAGGER window, you need to re-generate the username and password{: .notice--info}.

-8. Go to APPSeCONNECT Portal> API> Proxy> Click on the `AUTHENTICATION` button (Top Right Corner), on the APPSeCONNECT Cloud Portal.
+8. Go to APPSeCONNECT Portal> API> Proxy> Click on the `AUTHENTICATION` button (Top Right Corner) on the APPSeCONNECT Cloud Portal.

 ![authentication-proxy](/staticfiles/api-management/media/authentication-proxy.png)